LARP: Learner-Agnostic Robust Data Prefiltering: Price of learner-agnostic prefiltering

-\paragraph{Results} In this paragraph, we show how the price of LARP, $P$, is affected by the different factors in the equation of the learner-agnostic risk $R_{agn}$ in \cref{thm:quantile}.
-In particular, in \cref{fig:eps_and_partial} we show the effects of the contamination ratio $\epsilon$, the dataset size $n$, and the learner heterogeneity, expressed in terms of the average price $P$ on all subsets of size $k$ of the learner set $\mathcal{L}$.
+We begin by confirming that the prefiltering procedure we consider can improve learning performance despite label noise, by studying its effectiveness in the learner-specific setting.
+In \cref{fig:label_ind} we see that the prefiltering procedures bring positive impact to downstream models.
+This shows that the prefiltering procedures we use are effective for most downstream learners.
+Most notably, downstream CNNs yield between 52\% and 62.5\% accuracy in the presence of noise and no prefiltering, whereas generalization accuracy increases to 67\% in the presence of prefiltering that is individually tailored to them.
+On the other hand, the learners in our experiment with tabular data show different improvements in F1 score in the presence of prefiltering, from little improvement (e.g., FFN shows no statistically significant improvement, remaining at 0.63) to significant increases (e.g., SVM improves its average F1 score from 0.17 to 0.48).

-Crucially, we see a statistically significant price of learner-agnostic prefiltering $P$, confirming practically our theoretical results in \cref{thm:quantile}.
-Moreover, our results are consistent across setups, suggesting that the price of learner-agnostic prefiltering can be incurred for different data modalities, prefiltering procedures $\mathcal{F}$, and learner sets $\mathcal{L}$.
+The above results serve as an indication that the prefiltering procedures can improve the downstream performance of (most) learners.
+However, providing simultaneous guarantees on the entire learner set is more difficult, as captured by the price of LARP $P(F)$.
+In \cref{fig:eps_and_partial} we show how $P(F)$ is affected by the different factors in the equation of the learner-agnostic risk $R_{agn}$ in \cref{thm:quantile}.
+In particular, we show the effects of the contamination rate $\epsilon$, the dataset size $n$, and the learner heterogeneity, expressed in terms of the average price $P$ on all subsets of size $k$ of the learner set $\mathcal{L}$.

-We observe that heterogeneity has the most pronounced effect on the price of LARP, confirming our theoretical finding that LARP in the presence of heterogeneous learner set $\mathcal{L}$ is a fundamentally harder problem compared to classical robust learning.
-In \cref{sec:additionalexp}, we experiment with a different notion of learner heterogeneity --- learner diameter that measures the range of regularization parameters used by the set of learners in $\mathcal{L}$, again confirming noticeable heterogeneity impact on $P$.
+Crucially, we see a statistically significant price of learner-agnostic prefiltering $P$.
+This is in line with our results in \cref{thm:quantile}.
+Our results are consistent across setups, suggesting that the price of LARP can be incurred for different data modalities and learner sets.

-Another important factor for the price $P$ is the contamination ratio $\epsilon$.
-In our experiments, we observe that in general $P$ increases together with $\epsilon$, especially in the shortcut setting.
-We postulate this is because when more and more shortcuts are not prefiltered, the non-robust models become more and more susceptible to them, thus driving the overall price of learner-agnostic prefiltering up.
-We see less pronounced effect of $\epsilon$ in the label noise settings where too large noise even seems to decrease $P$.
-This suggests, that the relationship to $\epsilon$ is complex and likely dependent on the particular prefiltering procedure, explaining why our theory does not account for it.
-Theoretically exploring this relationship further is an exciting future work item.
+We observe that heterogeneity has the most pronounced effect on the price of LARP --- as $k$ and hence heterogeneity increases, the price increases, starting from $k=1$ where $P(F)=0$ by definition.
+In \cref{sec:additionalexp}, we study a different notion of learner heterogeneity --- learner diameter, which measures the range of regularization parameters used by the set of learners $\mathcal{L}$, again confirming the heterogeneity impact on $P$.